• Skip to primary navigation

 Also known as “jacket potatoes” in the United Kingdom, baked potatoes have been enjoyed all over the world for centuries.
 With today’s modern ovens, making this stuffed version has never been easier.

-How do I store leftovers?
+How do I store my leftovers?

-Once cooled, stuffed baked potatoes can be placed in airtight containers and refrigerated for up to 4 days.
+Once cooled, my stuffed baked potatoes can be placed in airtight containers and refrigerated for up to 4 days.
 For longer storage, wrap them in aluminum foil, place in a freezer bag, and freeze them for 3 months.
 Then, thaw in the fridge overnight when you’re preparing to enjoy them.
 The next day, reheat them in the oven at 350 degrees Fahrenheit for 10–15 minutes, until they’re warm all the way through.

 Serving Suggestions

 As with regular baked potatoes, stuffed ones are a scrumptious side dish to accompany hearty and juicy meats like Bacon-Wrapped Steak, Crock-Pot BBQ Chicken, or Air-Fryer Meatballs.
 For some lighter options, try Chicken Cobb Salad, 7-Layer Salad, or Lima Beans.
-Whether you want a lighter or heavier meal, stuffed baked potatoes offer a little something for everyone.
+Whether you want a lighter or heavier meal, my stuffed baked potatoes offer a little something for everyone.

 Recipe